Campus Autonomy - Autonomous Indoor-Outdoor Delivery Vehicle

 - Code Repository: GitHub Repository

-This project demonstrates the practical application of autonomous navigation technologies in real-world campus environments, contributing to the advancement of service robotics and autonomous delivery systems.
+This project successfully demonstrates the practical application of modern autonomous navigation technologies in a real-world campus, marking a significant step forward for service robotics and autonomous delivery.